 Convicted individuals may be required to pay restitution to victims to compensate for financial losses resulting from the crime.

 The government may seize assets acquired through illegal activities, including property, vehicles, and bank accounts.

 In many cases, individuals convicted of federal crimes may be subject to supervised release after serving their prison sentence, during which they must adhere to strict conditions and supervision.

 Potential Defenses Against Federal Criminal Charges

 When facing federal criminal charges, mounting a strong defense is essential.
-The Criminal Defense Team, led by three board-certified attorneys, specializes in developing robust defense strategies tailored to each client's unique circumstances.
+The Criminal Defense Team, led by four board-certified attorneys, specializes in developing robust defense strategies tailored to each client's unique circumstances.
 Some potential defenses against federal criminal charges include:

 - Constitutional Violations: Challenging evidence obtained through unlawful searches and seizures or violations of other constitutional rights, such as Miranda rights.

 - Lack of Evidence: Demonstrating that the prosecution lacks sufficient evidence to prove guilt beyond a reasonable doubt.

 - Plea Negotiation: Negotiating with prosecutors to secure reduced charges or sentencing through plea bargains or cooperation agreements.